-Estimated Tax Penalty

-If the amount you owe (line 29) exceeds \$500.00, you may be subject to an estimate or underestimation penalty.
+Estimated Tax Penalty: If the amount you owe (Form 40, page 1, line 30) exceeds \$500.00, you may be subject to an estimate or underestimation penalty.
+If at least two-thirds of your gross income for the taxable year is from farming and you file your return and pay the total tax by March 1, 2023, you are exempt from this penalty.
+Please check the box on Part II, line 1 of Schedule ATP.
 See the Underpayment Penalty Section on page 17 of this booklet.
 You may need to complete Form 2210AL.
-See page 32, "How to Obtain Forms."
+See page 33, "How to Obtain Forms."